Emil Körner: Career in Germany

-Besides pursuing his internship in the academy, by order of the high command he performed secondments in the 71st Infantry Regiment in 1874 and the 6th Dragoon Regiment in 1875.
+Besides pursuing his internship in the academy, by order of the High Command, he performed secondments in the 71st Infantry Regiment in 1874 and the 6th Dragoon Regiment in 1875.

-Finishing his studies in the academy, in the 1877 he was chosen and commissioned by the Chief of Staff, the field marshal Helmuth von Moltke, to make educational trips in France, Italy, Spain, Africa, and Russia until 1878.
+Finishing his studies in the academy in 1877, he was chosen and commissioned by the Chief of Staff, the field marshal Helmuth von Moltke, to make educational trips in France, Italy, Spain, Africa, and Russia until 1878.

-In 1881 he was promoted to the rank of captain and designated as professor of the Artillery and Engineering School, conducting classes of military history, hoplology, tactics, and ballistics between 1882 and 1885, standing out again for his work.
+In 1881, he was promoted to the rank of captain and designated as professor of the Artillery and Engineering School.
+He conducted classes of military history, hoplology, tactics, and ballistics between 1882 and 1885 and stood out again for his work.

-Modernization plans from the Chilean Army
+Modernization plans for Chilean Army

-With the War of the Pacific recently concluded, President Domingo Santa María, based on his lived war experiences in the conflict, judged that the Army needed to modernize and reorganize itself on the model of a European army.
+With the War of the Pacific recently concluded, Chilean President Domingo Santa María, based on his lived war experiences in the conflict, judged that the Army needed to modernize and reorganize itself on the model of a European army.
 The government fixed its sights on Germany, whose military prestige presented itself as the zenith of war experience after the campaigns against Austria and France.

-Besides that, the Chilean government had already known the general progress in the south of the country, thanks to the German colonization which was a clear demonstration of German ability.
-The analysis of the military operations of the War of the Pacific showed the lack of discipline of the Chilean Army and need for modernization.
-Despite the victory, it established that its operation were not in accordance with the advances that war elements had reached in that time.
-The historian Gonzalo Bulnes held that the country hadn't counted on a real army, this one being antiquated, at the level of the wars at the beginning of the 19th century.
+Also, the Chilean government had known the general progress in the south of the country thanks to the German colonization, which was a clear demonstration of German ability.
+The analysis of the military operations of the War of the Pacific showed the lack of discipline of the Chilean Army and the need for modernization.
+Despite the victory, the war established that Chilean operations were not in accordance with the advances that war elements had reached in that time.
+The historian Gonzalo Bulnes held that the country had not counted on a real army, its own being antiquated, at the level of the wars of the early 19th century.